PeymanKashfi/Single_Digit_7_Segment/README.md

 # Single_Digit_7_Segment
-Please see the README.docx in Notes folder.
+Please see the README.docx in "Notes" folder.